DoD STARBASE

 About

-DoD STARBASE offers challenging “hands-on, minds-on” activities in Science, Technology, Engineering & Art/Design, and Mathematics, where students might design space stations, all-terrain vehicles, and submersibles on the computer.
-Students work on projects in areas such as Scalextrics, robotics, rocketry, engineering, physics, FIRST LEGO League, solar cars, chemistry, technology, and aerospace.
-During activities, students use metric measurement, estimation, calculation, geometry, and data analysis to solve questions, and they may discuss how chemical fires are extinguished, how injured people are transported, and explore the cockpit of an F-18 or the interior of a submarine.
+DoD STARBASE offers challenging “hands-on, minds-on” activities in science, technology, engineering, art/design, and mathematics, including projects in areas such as robotics, rocketry, engineering, physics, FIRST LEGO League, solar cars, chemistry, technology, aerospace, and Scalextrics.
+Students use computers to design space stations, all-terrain vehicles, and submersibles, and they may discuss how chemical fires are extinguished, how injured people are transported, and explore the cockpit of an F-18 or the interior of a submarine.
+Students interact with military personnel, who demonstrate how science, mathematics, engineering, and technology are used in their fields of expertise.

 • Ages: 10–18 years old